 Then without missing a beat, the liar impersonating my own inner voice whispered inside, “I had no other choice.”

-I believed him as I lay on that table at the abortion clinic, wondering what was the name of the drug that made me feel so good, too good while doing the worst thing I’d ever done.
+I believed him as I lay on that table in that abortion clinic, wondering what the name of the drug was that made me feel so good, too good while doing the worst thing I’d ever done.

-Each time I thought back on this, the liar repeated his next line, “Oh well, there is nothing I can do about it now.”
+Each time I thought back on this, the liar repeated his next line, “Oh well, there’s nothing I can do about it now.”

-Healing after an Abortion, Step Four: Now, ask God to reveal the truth.
+Healing after an Abortion, Step Four: Ask God to reveal the truth.

 It’s the truth that sets us free.
 Have you ever heard that?
 It’s from the Bible (John 8:32) and it’s true.

-Sometimes we recognize the truth when we realize the lie we’d believed.
+Sometimes we recognize truth when we realize a lie we’ve believed.
 Like in my situation, when God revealed the lie, I knew He was right.
 And I knew that’s what I’d believed at the time.